Our Story

 Our Mission

 Unspoken Minds strives to advocate for schizophrenia awareness by amplifying real stories, showcasing data and statistics, and promoting education.
-Through storytelling and community engagement, we aim to create a world where those directly and indirectly affected are seen, heard, and understood.
-We are committed to breaking the stigma surrounding schizophrenia and fostering compassion, connection, and change.
+Through storytelling and community engagement, we aim to create a world where people affected by schizophrenia feel seen and understood.
+We are committed to challenging stigma and fostering a more compassionate and informed society.